medelfor/surreal-docs-documentation/surdocs/docs/reference/cli/project-publish.md

 #### Scope group

 One of the flags in this group must be presented.
+The flags are mutually exclusive.

 ###### `-p`, `--public` - make project public